stashed/docs/docs/setup/upgrade.md

 # Upgrading Stash

-This guide will show you how to upgrade Stash operator.
+This guide will show you how to upgrade the Stash operator.
 Here, we are going to show how to update the license and how to upgrade between two Stash versions.

 ## Upgrading Operator

-If you are using Stash `v202X.X.X`, you can easily upgrade to latest version.
+If you are using Stash `v202X.X.X`, you can easily upgrade to the latest version.
 At first, make sure that you have read the changelog of your desired version from [here](https://github.com/stashed/CHANGELOG).
 Then, follow the following steps.

 #### 1. Update Operator